 Nowadays, the palace houses the National Museum of Ceramics and Sumptuary Arts, where you can admire hundreds of pieces of pottery, porcelain, and ceramics as well as gorgeous pieces of furniture spanning many, many centuries.

-Definitely don’t skip the last floor!
+Don’t skip the last floor!
 This is the most important ceramics museum in Spain and some of the objects here are more than two thousand years old.
 Still not convinced?
 Maybe knowing that there are several unique pieces created by Pablo Picasso will?!

 From the grand staircase to the magnificent ballroom, every room is decorated with impeccable taste.
-If you’re looking for a dose of history, art, and beauty, the Marquez de Dos Aguas Palace is definitely the place to be.
+If you’re looking for a dose of history, art, and beauty, the Marquez de Dos Aguas Palace is the place to be.

-San Nicolás Church
+8. San Nicolás Church

 San Nicolás Church is one of the most beautiful places to see in Valencia.
 Located in the Old Town, not far from the cathedral, this 15th-century church hosts some of the most spectacular Baroque interiors.

-Such is the case with many churches in Valencia, Iglesia de San Nicolás too was built over a former Arab mosque.
+As is the case with many churches in Valencia, Iglesia de San Nicolás too was built over a former Arab mosque.
 The mosque in turn had been built over a Visigoth temple, which had been built on top of a Roman temple.

 The stunning frescoes dating back to the 17th century cover every inch of the ceiling and have gained this church the nickname of the Valencian Sistine Chapel.